 In case of less participants, we will inform and refund deposit no later than 8 weeks prior the departure.

 Are available on request from January to May.

 · All meals from dinner on day 1 to breakfast on day 9

 · Lodging in Karasjok, Ravnastua, Jotka and 4 nights in tent.

 The price does not include

-· Travel to Alta and from Karasjok (for more information see "general information" and "getting here" tab.)
+· Travel to Karasjok and from Alta (for more information see "getting here".)

 · Personal equipment (please check the equipment list)